► Guide to electric car charging in UK

 What's the government doing to encourage more EV charging points?

-Boris Johnson has this week pledged investment in Britain's electric car charging network - with a vision that no electric vehicle (EV) owner should be more than 30 miles away from their nearest charge point.
+Boris Johnson has pledged investment in Britain's electric car charging network - with a vision that no electric vehicle (EV) owner should be more than 30 miles away from their nearest charge point.

 It's part of a £500 million election commitment to expand the 'fast-charging network', announced as part of spending plans to boost the UK's economic growth after Brexit.
 Johnson made the claims in a visit to the maker of the new plug-in London taxi, the London Electric Vehicle Company.
 Johnson also announced a target to grow offshore wind power capacity from 30 gigawatts to 40GW by 2030, which could help battery-powered cars be even greener.